Brink-Software/Ibis.Dataservice.Demo/README.md

 The Ibis Dataservice Service supports OAuth authentication against the web hook url provided by the external system.

-When the external system requests the file from the notification it needs to send a Brink Software provided Api Key to authenticate against the Ibis Dataservice Service.
+When the external system requests the file from the notification it needs to send a Brink Software provided Api Key as the `Ocp-Apim-Subscription-Key` header value to authenticate against the Ibis Dataservice Service.

 ## Notification example

+The following JSON is an example of a notification that is sent to the web hook url provided by the external system when a customer exports a file to the Ibis Dataservice Service using the Ibis calculation software.

 ```json
 {